LtvnSergey/SQL-Fresh-Segments/analysis/3_segment_analysis.md

 -  From the table above we can see that for whose interests `ranking percentile` become signinificantly lower from 86 - 73 % to 11 - 2 % in a matter of several months which means `index_value` became lower as well.

-### 6. How would you describe our customers in this segment based off their composition and ranking values?
-What sort of products or services should we show to these customers and what should we avoid?
+### 6. Description of customers in this segment based off their composition and ranking values

-- Based on the `composition` values and `ranking` we can say that
+- Based on the `composition` values and `ranking` we can say that:
-	1. Avoid showing topics related to games/astrology/history/tech stuff
+	1. Avoid showing interests related to games/astrology/history/tech stuff
-	2. Most popular topics are related to luxury things/gym-fitness/travel
+	2. Most popular interests are related to luxury things/gym-fitness/travel

 - Topics with largest standart deviation of `percentile_ranking` could have vary differently in terms of their intereting to customers from month to month.
 Such interests like 'Oregon Trip Planners' and 'Tampa and St Petersburg Trip Planners' sould be quite situational to use.